 One of Colombia's most wanted drug dealers, Henry de Jesus Lopez, is arrested in Argentina.
 He is the suspected leader of the Urabenos gang, which controls much of the drugs trade in northern Colombia.

-2012 November - Farc rebels declare two-month ceasefire as peace talks with government being in Cuba.
+2012 November - Farc rebels declare a two-month ceasefire as peace talks with government begin in Cuba.

 International Court of Justice in the Hague rules that a group of disputed Caribbean islands belong to Colombia, not Nicaragua, but expands the disputed maritime border in favour of Nicaragua.

 2014 June - President Santos wins another four-year term in office.

 2015 January - President Santos says government ready for bilateral ceasefire with Farc, after welcoming Farc's December unilateral ceasefire.

 2015 September - The government and Farc to set up special courts to try crimes committed during conflict, as well as truth commission and amnesty law.

 2015 December - The two sides sign a key deal on paying reparations and ensuring justice for victims of the conflict.